Break free from bad habits

 -

-Your mind is working fine
+Your mind is working normally

 -